4Kaylum/Steamfront/README.md

 There's quite basic usage.
 For most things you don't need an API key, but for others [you may need to get one](https://steamcommunity.com/dev/apikey).

-First you need to make a `Steamfront` object.
+First you need to make a `Client` object.

 ```python
 >>> import steamfront